Why Traditional Security Solutions Aren’t Stopping Ransomware

 Triple Extortion Tactics

 Triple extortion uses the compromised information of your employees, partners, and clients to harass them via email, texts, and phone calls.
-Ransomware attacks can cause damage to a company's reputation, image, or public relations.
+Ransomware attacks like these can cause damage to a company's reputation, image, or public relations.
 60% of SMBs are forced to close down due to the inability to pay the ransom and lack of security measures.

 Open-Source Community Input